China:10 Amazing Places (including Travel Tips)

 8. Best of Beijing in 3 Days

-Beijing, the capital city of China is one of the historical places to visit for the Forbidden City and the Great China Wall.
+Beijing, China’s capital city, is one of the historical places to visit for the Forbidden City and the Great China Wall.

-You’ll find it is an easy city to negotiate by metro (in English) to see famous temples and Hutongs.
+It is an easy city to navigate by metro (in English) to see famous temples and Hutongs.

-Savor foods like Peking Duck, try ethic foods in Hutongs or relax in one of the many bars in the Xicheng district.
+Savour foods like Peking Duck, try ethnic foods in Hutongs or relax in one of the many bars in the Xicheng district.

-To book your tour of the Tiananmen Square and the Forbidden City check out the reviews, tour itineraries and prices with Viator.
+To book your tour of Tiananmen Square and the Forbidden City, check out the reviews, tour itineraries and prices with Viator.

 What about the Smog in Beijing?